Thijmen73/advanced-snake/README.md

 ## Overview

 There is a snake starting off with zero points in a 2D plane.
-It will move across a fixed screen and it will eat food, each of which have different points, raising the scoreboard differently.
-If the snake touches its own body or edges it will lose, restarting the game and starting with zero points again.
+It will move across a fixed screen and it will eat food, each of which have different points, as the snake its them the  scoreboard will raise.
+If the snake collisions with itself or an edge the game will restart, this will make the player lose every point and star from scratch.

 ## Features